Contact Ben Wiley

 Do you have a head for business and a heart for video games?
-The game industry needs individuals with an aptitude for communication and business and passion for managing a creative game development team to produce cutting-edge video games.
+The game industry needs individuals with an aptitude for communication and business—people who can manage a game development team to create innovative and exciting new games.

-In our Game Production Management major, one of the few degrees of its kind in the country, students learn to organize, motivate and oversee small groups of game artists, designers and programmers.
-You'll gain insight into the ways these creative people develop ideas for games and learn to effectively bring their technical skills together in production teams that bring games to life.
+In Champlain's Game Production Management major, one of the few degrees of its kind in the country, students learn to organize, motivate, and oversee creative teams.
+You'll be an integral part of the process, learning how to effectively bring together contributions from each team member to create a finished game.

 Collaboration: Managing game production teams requires a strong ability to collaborate within and across teams to make sure everyone has what they need to get their work accomplished well and on time.

-Leadership: You manage and maintain complete production pipelines for your team, so it's imperative to also understand the logistics of the project from all sides, be comfortable giving direction and also be ready to fill in where needed.
+Leadership: You manage and maintain complete production pipelines for your team; it's imperative to understand the logistics of the project from all sides, be comfortable giving direction, and also be ready to fill in where needed.

 If you're eager to start learning the ins and outs of the game industry and how to manage a development team, you won't find a better education than at Champlain College.